ovidiu-ionescu/links/README.md

 # Links server

-Web server, stores received text file directly on the file system Old version is renamed with a timestamp
+Web server, stores received text file directly on the file system.
+All modifications are kept in a git repository.

 The settings are stored in `settings.toml'.
 This is an example of the content: